policeb00th/AMP_Exercises/Week2/README.md

 # Week 2
-Install sci
-py and sklearn on your system using
+Install scipy and sklearn on your system using
 ```
 pip install scipy, sklearn
 ```